LispCookbook/cl-cookbook/gui.md

 at the PUC university of Rio de Janeiro, Brazil.
 It uses **native controls**: the Windows API for Windows, Gtk3 for GNU/Linux.
-At the time of writing, it has a Cocoa port in the works (as well as iOS, Android and WASW ones).
+At the time of writing, it has a Cocoa port in the works (as well as iOS, Android and WASM ones).
 A particularity of IUP is its **small API**.

-The Lisp bindings are https://github.com/lispnik/iup/.
+The Lisp bindings are [lispnik/iup](https://github.com/lispnik/iup/).
 They are nicely done in that they are automatically generated from the C sources.
 They can follow new IUP versions with a minimal work and the required steps are documented.
-All this gives us good guarantee over the bus factor…
+All this gives us good guarantee over the bus factor.

 IUP stands as a great solution in between Tk and Gtk or Qt.